go-escuela/web-app/README.md

 ## Description

-This is a Next.js project bootstrapped with create-next-app.
-It provides a file structure and components ready to develop a modern and scalable web application.
+This project is a Learning Management System (LMS) designed to facilitate online learning and course management.
+It provides educators with tools to create and manage courses, activities, and quizzes, while offering students a platform to enroll in courses and access learning materials.
+Built with Next.js, React.js, and Tailwind CSS, this LMS features a responsive UI and custom components for an enhanced user experience.

 ## Content Table